geekwise-jennifer-tablett/portfolio/readme.md

     ```
  #photo section
  ```
- will display a variety of photography and photo effects
+ -will display a variety of photography and photo effects -no more than 5 per type
  ```